Cranberry Meatballs

 Dice the shallots, and sauté in oil in a large skillet until soft.

-Stir in remaining sauce ingredients, and stir to combine, then finally, add the cranberries and simmer until they’re soft and begin to burst.
+Stir in the remaining sauce ingredients, and stir to combine, then finally, add the cranberries and simmer until they’re soft and begin to burst.

 Transfer (carefully! since they’re hot) to a blender, or use a stick blender to blend the sauce smooth, then pour them back into the pan.